-- A. A student shall be allowed one make-up day for each day of absence.
-It is the student's responsibility to obtain the make-up assignments from the teacher(s). - B. The student who arrives late or leaves early is responsible for checking with teachers the same day to arrange make-up work.
+- A. It is the student's responsibility to obtain the make-up assignments from the teacher(s). - B. The student who arrives late or leaves early is responsible for checking with teachers the same day to arrange make-up work.